ShinonomeTN/nsplusd/DOCUMENTATION/Config.md

 You can use **rewrite** to change the domain name of the query on the fly.
-For example, when you match `ftp.1234.asn` with a `match "**.asn"` block, you can let `rewrite "$1.asn.example.com"` to let NSPlusD make an outbound lookup request for `ftp.1234.example.com` instead of the original `ftp.1234.asn`.
+For example, when you match `ftp.1234.asn` with a `match "**.asn"` block, you can let `rewrite "$1.asn.example.com"` to demand that NSPlusD makes an outbound lookup request for `ftp.1234.example.com` instead of the original `ftp.1234.asn`.

 When a rewrite happens, the current request is marked "dirty".